Skip to main content

 What is needed for 2FA?

-To set up 2FA for your accounts, you need a device (mostly a smartphone) and a special authentication app that provides the second factor, i.e., the one-time code.
+To set up 2FA for your accounts, you need a device (usually a smartphone) and a dedicated authentication app that provides the second factor, i.e., the one-time code.
 The best-known 2FA apps include:

 • Google Authenticator: A widely used and simple app that generates one-time codes that you use when logging in.
 The app is available for both Android and iOS and supports a variety of services.